 1. $2,000,000 in respect of the claim including claimant’s costs and expenses; and

 2. 50% of the Insured costs of $600,000, being $300,000 as the $1,000,000 Limit of Indemnity represents 50% of the total cost of the claim.

 Note: If the Professional Indemnity policy provides a Costs inclusive limit of indemnity (see definition), then the uninsured amount would be $1,600,000. back to the top

-The Insured’s business as described in the Schedule of cover. back to the top
+The Insured’s business as described in the Schedule of cover and as per the policy wording. back to the top

 Cancellation is the termination of an Insurance policy before the expiry date.
 Most professional indemnity policies include a cancellation clause providing that cancellation of the policy by the insured be requested in writing.
 Generally the effective date of the cancellation will be the date of receipt of the written cancellation request by the insurer (unless a future date is specified).
 A premium refund may or may not be available to the insured for the cancelled period of insurance.
 This will depend on the policy terms and conditions.

 The insurer may only cancel a professional indemnity policy in accordance with the provisions of the Insurance Contracts Act 1984.